andrea-allen/epintervene/README.md

 What makes this framework unique is its functionality for introducing interventions in the middle of epidemic simulations, its customizable event classes, and its book-keeping of generations of infection.

 EpIntervene is still a work in progress.
-The current version of the software is available for installation on the TestPyPi index, available [here](https://test.pypi.org/project/epintervene/), and works just like a standard Python package, with a recommended `pip` install in an `anacondas` virtual environment.
+The current version of the software is available for installation on the PyPi index, available [here](https://pypi.org/project/epintervene/), available via a recommended `pip` install in an `anacondas` virtual environment.

-This page will be updated when EpIntervene is available on the main PyPi index.

 ## Usage
-For quick examples on how to use EpIntervene, check out the `examples/sandbox.py` file, [here.](https://github.com/andrea-allen/epintervene/blob/main/examples/sandbox.py)
+For quick examples on how to use EpIntervene, we recommend walking through the examples in the `examples/sandbox.py` file [here](https://github.com/andrea-allen/epintervene/blob/main/examples/sandbox.py) for standard demonstrations on SIR and SEIR epidemics.
+For the intervention features, you can walk through the examples in `examples/interventions_sandbox.py` found [here.](https://github.com/andrea-allen/epintervene/blob/main/examples/interventions_sandbox.py)
 For an interactive tool to let you explore what the results of using EpIntervene would look like, check out my [Streamlit app](https://share.streamlit.io/andrea-allen/epintervene-interactive/main/app.py) with source code found [here.](https://github.com/andrea-allen/epintervene-interactive)

-This package and its current capabilities support SIR or SEIR model simulations.
+This package and its current capabilities support SIR or SEIR model simulations, and purely SIR for the intervention-based simulations.
 The two primary Simulation objects can be found in the classes `epintervene.simobjects.simulation.Simulation` and `epintervene.simobjects.simulation.SimulationSEIR`.
+For the intervention feature, use any of the available Simulation classes in
+`epintervene.simobjects.extended_simulation.py` once you have familiarized yourself with how to run a standard simulation.

 Currently, calls to simulators `run_sim()` methods with the appropriate configurations and run time arguments result in a single simulation.
 It is up to the user to aggregate results from an ensemble of runs on their own.